amundsen-io/rfcs/README.md

    - The FCP period lasts **seven days**, and the beginning of this period will be signaled with a comment and tag on the RFC's pull request.
    - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a summary comment trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
    - Maintainers will ping the `#amundsen` channel about the RFC to attract the community's attention.
-   - In case the RFC contains a UX/UI change, the RFC champion will reach out to any available Design resource to see if we can get some help on the visuals.
    - An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.
    - RFC must be approved by at least one maintainer, with no -1 on it, in order to start working on it.
    - If consensus is not reached through discussion on an RFC, then we must gain maintainers' approval in the form of a vote, with a voting time of 48 hours.
 Min required votes for Approval/Rejection of an RFC will be 80% of the total votes.